 The Arctic Basin subpopulation is not well defined but is a 'geographic catchall' to account for polar bears that may be resident in areas of the circumpolar Arctic that are not clearly part of other subpopulations' (Obbard et al. 2010).
 Previous observations by Soviet/Russian aerial ice surveys and from the 'North Pole' ice drift stations and more recent observations from ice-breaking vessels have revealed that polar bears occur widespread at low densities all over the Central Arctic Ocean.
-Polar bears are found in the northernmost part of the Queen Elisabeth Islands and in the adjacent part of the Arctic Ocean off northern Canada and Greenland and these bears are assumed to be of the Arctic Ocean subpopulation.
+Polar bears are found in the northernmost part of the Queen Elisabeth Islands and in the adjacent part of the Arctic Ocean subpopulation.
 However, there is limited information on this subpopulation and its biology, e.g. location of denning areas which could possibly be on offshore pack ice.